-- 12.1.1 This chapter identifies and addresses the potential impacts and effects of the construction, operation (including maintenance) and decommissioning of the Proposed Development on ground conditions and land quality.
-It should be read with reference to the description of the Proposed Development in Chapter 4. - 12.1.2 The assessment has been prepared in accordance with the methodology described in Section 12.3 and is largely based on the information obtained following the completion of the Phase 1 Geo-environmental and Geotechnical Desk Study report prepared by AECOM (August 2018), provided in Appendix 12A in ES Volume III.
+- 12.1.1 This chapter of the Environmental Statement (ES) identifies and addresses the potential impacts and effects of the construction, operation (including maintenance) and decommissioning of the Proposed Development on ground conditions and land quality.
+It should be read with reference to the description of the Proposed Development in Chapter 4. - 12.1.2 The assessment has been prepared in accordance with the methodology described in Section 12.3 and is based on the information obtained following the completion of the Phase 1 Geo-environmental and Geotechnical Desk Study report (provided in Appendix 12A in ES Volume III (Document Ref 6.4)) and a ground investigation undertaken in 2019 (reports provided in Appendices 12B and 12C in ES Volume III (Document Ref 6.4)).